 - Consider beginning the season with preventive measures.
 Regalia, formulated with an extract from giant knotweed, induces systemic resistance to Phytophthora and other pathogens.
 With translaminal action, spraying the tops of leaves extends coverage to the bottoms as well.
 Spray every 7–14 days to protect new growth.
-Serenade and Actinovate colonize leaf surfaces with beneficial bacteria that inhibit the growth of predatory fungus.
+Cease colonizes leaf surfaces with beneficial bacteria that inhibit the growth of predatory fungus.
+Also consider Monterey Complete Disease Control.
 Cueva copper soap can be applied as a preventative spray.

-- As a last resort, once lesions appear, apply Badge X2 copper hydroxide.
+- As a last resort, if lesions appear, apply Bonide Copper.

 - Avoid overhead irrigation just before dusk, as prolonged wet vegetation is a prime target for the blight.